Quantum $D = 3$ Euclidean and Poincar\'{e} symmetries from contraction limits: classical -matrices and 3D (quantum) gravity

-We see that $\hat r_2$, $\hat r_6$ and $\hat r_7$ are FR-compatible, with $\alpha = \hat\gamma/\sqrt{3}$ in the formula (\ref{grav5}), while $\hat r_3$ is FR-compatible only if $\alpha = i \hat\gamma/\sqrt{3}$, as it has recently been considered in \cite{Rosati:2017dt} (it remains to be verified whether choosing $\alpha$ to be imaginary leads to a physically meaningful theory).
-It turns out that the terms of $\hat r_2$, $\hat r_3$ and $\hat r_6$ proportional to $\hat\eta$ and $\hat\varsigma$ are not involved in generating inhomogeneity in the Yang-Baxter equations, necessary for the FR-compatibility.
-Let us also observe (see Table III) that quantum IW contractions of $r_I$ and $r_{II}$, which satisfy the classical Yang-Baxter equation \cite{Borowiec:2017bs}, lead to the $r$-matrices $\hat r_1$, $\hat r_5$ and $\hat r_4$ or the Stachura class $r_8$ (see (\ref{eq:A0.07})), also satisfying the classical Yang-Baxter equation.
-The case of $r_V$ is more peculiar: it satisfies the modified Yang-Baxter equation, while its contractions $\hat r_5$ and $r_8$ satisfy the classical one.
-Our list of FR-compatible $D = 3$ Poincar\'{e} $r$-matrices agrees with the most complete previous classification, which was given in \cite{Osei:2017ybk} (in the case of the generalized bilinear form (\ref{grav3}) and for an arbitrary value of the cosmological constant); however, since we find that the values of parameters are not constrained for the FR $r$-matrices $\hat r_2$, $\hat r_6$ and $\hat r_7$, our results appear to be more general.
+One can observe that $\hat r_2$, $\hat r_6$ and $\hat r_7$ are FR-compatible\footnote{In contrast to $\hat r_1$, the Stachura $r$-matrix $r_1$ multiplied by $\gamma$ satisfies the same Yang-Baxter equation as $\hat r_7$.} (when $\hat\gamma \neq 0$), with $\alpha = \sqrt{2}\, \hat\gamma$ in the formulae (\ref{grav5}) and (\ref{grav6}), while $\hat r_3$ is FR-compatible only if $\alpha = i \sqrt{2}\, \hat\gamma$, as it has recently been considered in \cite{Rosati:2017dt} (it remains to be verified whether choosing $\alpha$ to be imaginary leads to a physically meaningful theory).
+The presence of Abelian terms of the type $\tilde r$ (cf. (\ref{eq:37.03}-\ref{eq:37.07})) in $\hat r_2$ or $\hat r_3$ would change the form of inhomogeneity in the equations (\ref{eq:60.02}), which is why we have discarded such terms here.
+Let us also note that quantum IW contractions of $r_I$ and $r_{II}$, which satisfy the classical Yang-Baxter equation, lead to the $r$-matrices $\hat r_1$, $\hat r_5$ and $\hat r_4$ or the type $\tilde r$, also satisfying the classical Yang-Baxter equation.
+The case of $r_V$ is more peculiar: it satisfies the modified Yang-Baxter equation, while its contractions $\hat r_5$ and $\tilde r$ satisfy the classical one (cf. Table III and the equations (\ref{eq:60.01a},\ref{eq:60.01c},\ref{eq:60.01f}) in the next Subsection). $\hat r_4$ and $\hat r_5$ satisfy the classical Yang-Baxter equation even when terms of the type $\tilde r$ are included.